lagimik/PartnerCrucible/AzureInfrastructureSolutionArea.md

 [AVS Hands-on Labs](https://aka.ms/AVSHOL) | Learn more about Azure VMware Solution by taking a Hands-on Lab (HOL).
 See the service in action as you go through tasks such as deployment and configuration of an Azure-based SDDC, as well as advanced topics for specific use cases like cloud migration | VMWare TechZone
 [AVS Micro-hack](https://aka.ms/AVSMicroHack) | Handling Azure vMware Solution (AVS) network connectivity and migration scenario from on-premises to Azure | Github
 [Azure VMWare Services Trial](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR1xHkcwkIqVOp6E37mZjgcpURU9GSjJYTExLSzMzNzdGTzJERDBGWk1QQiQlQCN0PWcu&web=1&wdLOR=c5F35665D-7650-45A8-87BE-07E2AF646064)|Provide top AVS partners an opportunity to try AVS free of cost for when they are building/improving AVS services practice.
 The FY22 AVS Pilot Program provides top AVS partners the opportunity to experience AVS free of charge with white glove support from Microsoft. | AVS Pilot (Trial SKU) provides 3 nodes free for 30-day/720-hours.
-[Landing zone considerations for Azure VMware Solution](https://docs.microsoft.com/en-us/azure/architecture/solution-ideas/articles/azure-vmware-solution-foundation-landing-zone) | Azure VMware Solution can be deployed as part of either a new landing zone or an existing landing zone environment.
-Well-designed landing zones help you avoid operational overhead and reduce costs by promoting segregated Azure environments and the use of shared services. |
-[Azure Virtual Desktop]() |Try it now during our promotional period We are pleased to offer a special promotion with no charge to access Azure Virtual Desktop for streaming applications to external users.
-This promotion is effective from July 14, 2021, to March 31, 2022.
-For additional pricing details, please read the product documentation page and FAQ below.|